DeepIntoStreams/Evaluation-of-Time-Series-Generative-Models/Codes/README.md

 I hope this description this clear enough for the users to add individual model, dataset and evaluation method in a similar way for the future code development.

-After the model training and evaluation, the related model and plots will be store in the [numerical_experiments](numerical_experiemtns) folder, these files will also uploaded the wandb online folder for each run.
-The output files of repeated the experiments on the same dataset and model will be replaced in [numerical_experiments](numerical_experiemtns) folder, but the output will be uploaded separately on wandb for each run.
+After the model training and evaluation, the related model and plots will be store in the [numerical_results](numerical_results) folder, these files will also uploaded the wandb online folder for each run.
+The output files of repeated the experiments on the same dataset and model maybe be replaced in [numerical_results](numerical_results) folder, but the output will be uploaded separately on wandb for each run.